KevorkSulahian/ML_journey/README.md

 - [The Illustrated DeepSeek-R1](https://newsletter.languagemodels.co/p/the-illustrated-deepseek-r1)
 - [A vision researcher’s guide to some RL stuff: PPO & GRPO](https://yugeten.github.io/posts/2025/01/ppogrpo/)
 - [understanding-multimodal-llms](https://magazine.sebastianraschka.com/p/understanding-multimodal-llms)
+- I highly recommend the [A vision researcher’s guide to some RL stuff](https://yugeten.github.io/posts/2025/01/ppogrpo/) for its simplicity

 ## Completed Courses/projects
 - [HF smol course](https://github.com/huggingface/smol-course).
 Small but super nice intro to using HF finetuning and more.